SillyBubble/SillyBubble.github.io/content/authors/Marcelo/_index.md

   - PhD Candidate
 ---

-Zhiyuan is a PhD candidate in 3D printing and bio-inspired toughening designs.
+Marcelo is a PhD candidate co-supervised by Sofia, working on *Machine Learning algorithms for the analysis of adhesively bonded joints*.